 Return to Retail Exeter

-Exeter High Street has acquired a reputation for being a clone street, populated by national brands, and looking much like any other street in the country.
+Exeter's High Street has acquired a reputation for becoming a clone street, populated by national brands, and looking much like any other street in the country.
 However, one business stands out, that has been a part of Exeter’s High Street shopping experience since 1880.
-McGahey’s the tobacconists is a family business that has seen four generations of the McGahey family at the helm, since just before the Second War.
+McGahey’s the tobacconists is a family business that has seen four generations of the McGahey family at the helm.

 Edgar McGahey saw the business through the war years until he had to relocate to a shed, as a kiosk, at the bottom of his garden in Barnfield Road, after the shop in the High Street was lost in the May 1942 blitz.